Plenary Speakers

 John Mullan

 Dr. John Mullan is Professor of English at University College London.
 He is the author of Sentiment and Sociability: The Language of Feeling in the Eighteenth Century (OUP), How Novels Work (OUP) and, most recently Anonymity: A Secret History of English (Faber and Faber).
 He has published widely on eighteenth- and nineteenth-century literature.
 He is a broadcaster and journalist as well as an academic, and writes a weekly column on contemporary fiction for the Guardian newspaper.
+He also serves as a judge for the 2009 Man Booker Prize for Fiction.
 A member of the Jane Austen Society, he delivered the plenary address for their 2007 AGM, held at Chawton.
 We are very pleased that Dr. Mullan will make his debut as a JASNA speaker at the Philadelphia AGM.

 Ruth Perry